fgyimah/rose-culver/README.md

 # Rose Culver website

-A simple website using plain JS to tweak the DOM content and styles
+A simple slideshow website created with plain html, css and javascript

 ### authors